 Our other financial instruments, aside from investments, are cash and cash equivalents, premiums and agents' balances receivable, and accrued expenses and accounts payable.
 The carrying amounts for cash and cash equivalents, premiums and agents' balances receivable, and accrued expenses and accounts payable approximate their fair value based on their short-term nature.
 Other invested assets that do not have observable inputs and little or no market activity are carried on a cost basis.
-The carrying value of these other invested assets was \$1,914 at March 31, 2019 and \$1,954 at December 31, 2018.
+All other invested assets have been assessed for impairment.
+The carrying value of these other invested assets was \$2,583 at March 31, 2020 and \$1,914 at December 31, 2019.